Anwaar-Ahmad9212/Ping-Pong-in-Assembly-x86/README.md

 - Game freezes during pause, including ball and paddle movement.

 ### Sound 🔊🔊
-- Also sound is addes when any player scores
+- Also sound is added when any player scores

 ### 🎮 Game Loop & Board Rendering